mvpoorna/restaurant/README.md

 # restaurant
-Restaurant template in html using bootstrap
+Restaurant template using html and bootstrap framework.